viloriajer/clear-my-mind/README.md

 # Clear My Mind

-The goal of this project is to create a small web page that will generate a random task that can give you an idea of what to do if you're feeling overwhelmed.
+The goal of this project is to create a small web page that will generate a random task that can give you an idea of what you can do if you're feeling overwhelmed.

 ## Tech Stack

-Vanilla JS, HTML, Express, MySQL
+Javascript, HTML, Express, MySQL

-## MYSQL SETUP
+## SETUP

+If you want to set this up locally you can do so by first creating and populating the database using these queries.

 ```mysql
 CREATE DATABASE clearMyMind;